 The Gandhara school is different from the Mathura school because of the heavy influence of Hellenistic features.
 The figures are clearly been inspired by Greek figures as they have similar wavy hair texture and heavily pleated body-hugging garments.
 The Hellenistic ideal human form was slender with visible muscles.
 The ideal body type to them was one of a Greek athlete who was very fit.
 The heavily pleated garments on these bodies were inspired by Greek, Roman, and Parthian dress styles.

 William Randolph Hearst Collection

-Human representations of the Buddha were made centuries after the his death.
+Human representations of the Buddha were made centuries after his death.
 Therefore, certain attributes, such as the elongated earlobes and the ushnisha on top of his head were used to identify him when he was made in human form.
-The ushnisha on his head was modelled after greek hairstyles from hellenistic times.
+The ushnisha on his head was modeled after greek hairstyles from Hellenistic times.
 This concept of characteristic features was a Hellenistic tradition as the Greeks created symbols to represent their divinities and heroes.
 The Nimbus or aureole indicated on the figures represent a transcendent status which was similar to solar deities.
-Buddha was modeled after Apollo, the greek god of the sun.
+Buddha was modeled after Apollo, the Greek god of the sun.
 It was also through image sizes that certain characters were deemed to be important than others.

 Image 3.
 The God Kumara

-It was only later that the hellenistic style was mixed with Indian iconography to make a hybrid style.
+It was only later that the Hellenistic style was mixed with Indian iconography to make a hybrid style.
 This was what later became well known as the Gandhara style as well after Greeks left ancient India.
 Greek art styles may not have influenced India as a whole but there is definitely data that proves that they did in fact influence our sculpture styles.